 Make your own poured paint ornament

 Here’s a quick video to check out how I made the red ornament.
 It’s really a quick process.
 Pour paint in a cup, pour cup of paint on an ornament, let dry.
 Drying definitely takes the longest.
 I let my ornament dry overnight.
 You can add extra embellishments such as glitter or gems if you’d like, just apply with glue.

-The styrofoam has dents in it which the paint then takes on as it dries.
-I don't mind the dents, however if you prefer a smooth surface, there are a few ways you can work with this.
+The styrofoam ball I used had dents in it which the paint then takes on as it dries.
+I don’t mind the dents, however if you prefer a smooth surface, there are a few ways you can work with this.
 Prep the surface of the styrofoam with a sealant and smooth out the ball.
 Or add a top coat to the ornament after the paint dries that will fill in some of the dents.
-You can also just add more paint if you'd like.
+You can also just add more paint if you’d like.
 Finally, you could pour paint on a traditional ornament.
-I haven't tried the plastic ornaments yet, but i think they will work great, just make sure to use an multi-surface paint that sticks nicely to plastic or glass.
+I haven’t tried the plastic ornaments yet, but i think they will work great, just make sure to use a multi-surface paint that sticks nicely to plastic or glass.

 Make your own 15 minute poured paint ornament and come back by and tell me about it!